 - Collision Damage: Touching an enemy damages both Remedy and the enemy.

 - Cosmetic Award: Defeating the hidden boss "That Guy" adds decorations to the ballroom in the epilougue.

-- Hearts Are Health: Collected from chests or from curing NPCs to increase Remedy's maximum health.
+- Hearts Are Health: Heart Containers are literally Heart Symbol-shaped, and collected from chests or from curing NPCs to increase Remedy's maximum health.